 Mud Hole Spring is technically open to the public, but it’s almost impossible to visit.
 It’s a submarine spring located 15 km offshore in the Gulf of Mexico, on the bottom of the sea floor.

-Mud Hole Spring is an important and fascinating gathering place for sea life.
+Mud Hole Spring is an important gathering place for sea life.
 Large fish, sharks, sea turtles and other marine life congregate around the warm, nutrient-dense spring vent mouth.

 How Hot is the Water?

 At its surface, Warm Mineral Springs’ water temperature averages a warm 85 degrees fahrenheit.
 It fluctuates steadily between 84-87 degrees.
 Hundreds of feet down, deep inside the spring’s vent, geothermally heated spring water measures a hot, steamy 97 degrees fahrenheit.
 After leaving the spring vent, the hot geothermal water mixes with cool water from the Florida aquifer, lowering the temperature to approx. 85 degrees.

 Like all of Florida’s natural springs, the exact water temperature varies due to rain conditions and the water flow rate of the underlying aquifer.
 The temperature may be slightly lower if the aquifer is flowing rapidly due to high rain levels.

 Warm Mineral Springs is an important source of warm water for manatees.
 In winter months, usually beginning around November, warm water discharge from Warm Mineral Spring attracts manatees into the downstream spring run, Warm Mineral Springs Creek.

 Manatees need warm water to survive because they can’t regulate their internal body temperature.
 Unlike whales and other blubbery mammals, they don’t have natural fat to stay warm in cold water.

 Please note that manatees do not enter Warm Mineral Spring itself, and cannot be viewed there.